 There are many challenges to converting a car into a mobile sequencing lab.
 Although the sequencing technology is now small an robust, there are a number of other aspects that need to be optimised.
 For example, DNA must be extracted from samples, which in our case are mosquitoes and human dried blood spots from people with malaria.
 This requires additional equipment and reagents which we needed to optimise so that they could work with the limited resources we were likely to encounter in the field.

-For the past 6 months the Mobile Malaria Project Team has been working with JLR’s Special Vehicle Operations team to attempt to modify a Land Rover to contain the necessary equipment to perform our lab work remotely.
-This included:
+For the past 6 months the Mobile Malaria Project Team has been working with JLR’s Special Vehicle Operations team to understand the requirements necessary to perform our lab work remotely.
+These include:

-- installing a fridge freezer to keep reagents cool
+- a small fridge freezer to keep reagents cool

-- designing robust cases to keep our equipment safe when in transit
+- robust storage cases to keep our equipment safe when in transit

-- attaching awnings to the roof to allow us to work in all weather conditions
+- tented cover to allow us to work in all weather conditions